Progress Monitoring and Curriculum-Based Measurement

 American CBM is heavily quantified: standardised probes, normative tables, WCPM targets, four-point rules.
 This is both its strength and its limitation.
 The precision of the measurement system produces defensible, replicable data.
 It can also produce a narrowing of attention to what is measured at the expense of what is not.

-Black and Wiliam (1998), in their foundational review of formative assessment research, argued that the quality of feedback depends on the quality of the teacher's understanding of the student, not just the quality of the measurement.
+Black and Wiliam (1998) reviewed formative assessment research.
+They argued that feedback quality depends on how well the teacher understands the student, not just measurement quality.
 Their review of 580 studies found that rich, specific, growth-oriented feedback produced effect sizes of 0.4 to 0.7.
 They were not describing CBM probes; they were describing the kind of moment-to-moment, observation-based assessment that sits alongside any measurement system.

-Best practice blends both.
+Best practise blends both.
 Use CBM for its rigour and its legal defensibility.
 Use formative observation and professional judgement for the context that makes the numbers meaningful.
 A student's ORF score of 68 WCPM tells you they are below the Grade 3 benchmark.
-Your observation of the specific words they stumble over, the patterns in their miscues, and the look on their face when they encounter multisyllabic words tells you what to teach next.
+Watch the specific words they stumble over, the patterns in their mistakes, and their face when they meet long words.
+This tells you what to teach next.
 Neither alone is sufficient.

 ---